 The passage of the $10 million funding request from WWU, CWU, EWU, and Evergreen that will:

-Addresses urgent needs in mental health counseling, sexual violence survivor support, multicultural student support, veterans’ services and disability access.
+Address urgent needs in mental health counseling, sexual violence survivor support, multicultural student support, veterans’ services and disability access.

-Creates an Ethnic Studies curriculum to ensure WWU students have a foundational understanding of power, privilege and social justice issues as they relate to race and ethnicity.
+Create an Ethnic Studies curriculum to ensure WWU students have a foundational understanding of power, privilege and social justice issues as they relate to race and ethnicity.

+Support the future create of a College of Ethnic Studies at WWU.

 Create an endowment scholarship of at least $30,000 that will go towards scholarships for BIPOC students.